 Administrative Services includes the departments of Clerk Recorder, Office of Emergency Services, Finance, General Services, Personnel Services, Revenue Recovery, Technology, and Voter Registration and Elections.
 These departments facilitate the day-to-day operation of Sacramento County.
 The Library JPA, Sacramento Employee Retirement System and Sacramento LAFCo

-have a coordinative relationship with Community Services.
+have a coordinative relationship with Administrative Services.

 David Defanti appointed Deputy County Executive for Community Services in June 2022, Dave Defanti returned to Sacramento County in February 2022 as the Director of Community Development.
 Defanti started his public service career working for Sacramento County as a planner before promoting to a senior planner position.
 In 2013, he left to serve as the Community Development Agency Assistant Director for El Dorado County.